MicrosoftDocs/well-architected/well-architected/security/threat-model.md

 ### Mitigate the threats

 Document all the identified threats.
-For each threat, define secure controls and the response to an attack if that control fails.
+For each threat, define security controls and the response to an attack if those controls fail.
 Define a process and timeline that minimize exposure to any identified vulnerabilities in the workload, so that those vulnerabilities can't be left unaddressed.

 Use the **assume breach** approach.
 It can help identify controls needed in the design to mitigate risk if a primary security control fails.
 Evaluate how likely it is for the primary control to fail.
 If it does fail, what is the extent of the potential organizational risk?
 Also, what is the effectiveness of the compensating control?
 Based on the evaluation, apply defense-in-depth measures to address potential failures of security controls.